Joseph Girard III: College career

 Girard was named the Orange's starting point guard two games into his true freshman season.
 In his first career start against Seattle, he scored 24 points with five rebounds and two assists in an 89–67 win.
 On December 18, Girard scored 20 points and had seven assists in a 74–62 win over Oakland.
 Girard scored a career-high 30 points in a 79–74 loss to NC State on February 11, 2020.
 He averaged 12.4 points per game and led Syracuse in assists (3.5 per game) and steals (1.4 per game).
 He shot 89.4 percent from the foul line, third best in school history behind Gerry McNamara's freshman and senior seasons, and made 70 three-pointers, fourth highest for a Syracuse freshman.
 As a sophomore, Girard averaged 9.8 points and 3.5 assists per game.
 After the NCAA passed the Name, Image and Likeness rules in July 2021, he formed JG3 Enterprises LLC.
 As a senior, Girard averaged 16.4 points per game.
 He transferred to Clemson for his final season of eligibility.

 Professional career

-On 24 July 2024, Joseph Girard III started his professional basketball player career and signed one–year contract with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).
+On 24 July 2024, Girard started his professional career and signed a one-year contract with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).

+On March 15, 2026, he signed with Trabzonspor of the Basketbol Süper Ligi (BSL).

+On July 16, 2026, he signed with Dziki Warsaw of the Polish Basketball League (PLK).